Important Info

 Academic environment

-- Ph.D. in life sciences, biomedical sciences, computer science, or a related discipline.
+- Ph.D. in life sciences, biomedical sciences, or a related discipline.

-- Experience and publication record in neuroscience, proteomics, genetics, molecular biology, and/or computational biology.
+- Experience and publication record in MS-based proteomics and related method development, molecular biology, and/or computational biology.

 - Ability to work well in a multidisciplinary, diverse, and collaborative research environment.